 Within ten business days of the receipt of the written election notification, PJM will validate that the LSE meets the eligibility requirements of the FRR Alternative.
 PJM will also request confirmation from the EDC that the identified FRR Service Area is metered and complies with the meaning of an FRR Service Area as defined in the RAA.
-PJM will (1) notify such LSE in writing that its election of the FRR Alternative is valid and the appropriate modifications to the Capacity Exchange database have been completed to allow the LSE to submit a FRR Capacity Plan through the Capacity Exchange system or (2) notify an LSE in writing that its election of the FRR Alternative or the eligibility requirements of the FRR Alternative or that the identified FRR Service Area does not comply with the meaning of an FRR Service Area as defined in the RAA.
+PJM will (1) notify such LSE in writing that its election of the FRR Alternative is valid and the appropriate modifications to the Capacity Exchange database have been completed to allow the LSE to submit a FRR Capacity Plan through the Capacity Exchange system or (2) notify an LSE in writing that its election of the FRR Alternative or (2) notify an LSE in writing that its election of the FRR Alternative as defined the eligibility requirements of the FRR Alternative or that the identified FRR Service Area does not comply with the meaning of an FRR Service Area as defined in the RAA.